Queer Experiences: How to Use the Queer Archives Project Digital Humanities Scalar Site

 “Themes” are generated by oral history interviews and listed at the end of individual transcripts.
 Themes reflect broad topics (such as “Academics” or “Race”) that have emerged from oral history interviews so far.
 Themes connect across interviews and site materials, providing the “big picture” for Lafayette’s LGBTQ+ history.

 “Keywords” are also generated by oral history interviews and are listed below "Themes" at the end of every transcript.
-Keywords represent specific, highly relevant concepts (such as “AIDS Memorial Quilt”) that have emerged from interviews so far.
+Keywords represent specific, relevant concepts (such as “AIDS Memorial Quilt”) that have emerged from interviews.
 Keywords appear on the site only when there is archival material to support them.
 Like Themes, Keywords connect across interviews and site materials.

 Materials from the Lafayette College Archives saturate and enrich this entire site.
-Interviews, Themes and Keywords are linked to archival documents and ephemera in ways that illustrate and expand on interview content and Queer history more broadly.
+Interviews, Themes and Keywords are linked to archival artifacts in ways that illustrate and expand on interview content and Queer history more broadly.
 This rich body of materials dimensionalizes the project, opening new avenues for research.

 Reflective writing is woven into the site through Interpretive Paths.
 Paths are shaped by a researcher engaging with, critically reflecting on, and writing about QAP materials.
 Paths thread through the site, offering new connections and meanings.
 Paths currently featured on the site are examples of student writers engaging with site materials for research purposes.
 Paths are added with permission of the site administrator.